ana-mc-almeida/ei-project/tests/docs/bpmn.md

 ## Generate Purchases

-After running the `bpmn-better.sh` script the purchases topics already exist in Kafka, so now you can generate purchases using the `LaaSSimulator2025` JAR file.
+After running the `populate-databases.sh` script the purchases topics already exist in Kafka, so now you can generate purchases using the `LaaSSimulator2025` JAR file.

 Follow the steps below or check the [Kafka tests documentation](kafka.md) for more details.